 Edinburgh Zoo is constantly being updated with new enclosures being created for the animals.
 There are educational facilities for both children and adults, and a visit here may well inspire you and make you want to save the animals of the world.

-The Penguin house is one of the most popular attractions here, and without doubt the highlight has to be the daily “Penguin Parade.”
+The Penguin house is one of the most popular attractions here, and without doubt the main highlight has to be the daily “Penguin Parade.”

 The parade started accidentally when one of the keepers left open a gate to the penguin pool, and was followed by penguins all around the zoo.
 That was the start of it, and now the Edinburgh Zoo penguin parade has about 120 penguins marching around every afternoon during the summer.
 They are let out of their cage to take part in the march around a designated route through the zoo.

 You’ll see Pygmy Hippos, Snow leopards, Meerkats, and blue poison arrow frogs, an extensive collection of birds, the list goes on.
 You are allowed to handle some of the smaller animals like rats, snails and snakes.
 There are many other attractions, which include the Hilltop Safari Tour, with free rides to the top of the hill, the Magic Forest, African Plains Experience, the Maze, children’s play areas, gift shops and restaurants.